Katherine has been teaching English since 2003 and currently holds an MA in Liberal Arts and an MA in English Literature.

 Additional Skills and Experience That Help Land the Job

 First, attend continuing education in your field.
-Many publishers offer free webinars, and universities also offer speaker and lecture series.
-There are also conferences and organizations that you can join that will offer continuing education, although the costs may be prohibitive.
+Many textbook publishers offer free webinars, and universities also offer speaker and lecture series.
+There are conferences and organizations that you can join that will offer continuing education, although the costs may be prohibitive.
 Make sure to document each time you attend an event, where it was, when it was, and what it was about.

 Third, volunteer in teaching positions.
 If you teach creative writing, for example, you may want to find out if any local retirement communities are looking for events for their residents.
 Pitch a class, and see if you get any takers.
 It’s another great way to show that you have experience teaching.